PrinzesschenPresswurst/PrinzesschenPresswurst.github.io/index.md

 ```
 ### Dog Game Hiatus
 ###### A C# Console App
-Dog Mc Dogface knew, after all his adventures, it is time for a break.
+Dog McDogface knew, after all his adventures, it is time for a break.
 He will never become a real hero and defeat his enemies if not going all in.
-Thus he switches gears.
+Thus he switches gears, ditching unity and hopping into the raw console.

 Dog Paper Scissors